Marcelo Tinelli: Personal life

-In 2018, following the bunkruptcy of the TV production company Ideas del Sur, Marcelo founded his new production company, LaFlia contenidos.
+In 2018, following the bankruptcy of the TV production company Ideas del Sur, Marcelo founded his new production company, LaFlia contenidos.
 It was the first company focused on digital content and services, and it has produced various TV shows aired on national and international networks, including Showmatch (2018-2021 and 2023-present).

 Marcelo also made his debut as a film producer with La Reina del Miedo and has produced several comedy plays.

 Four years later, he produced his last TV singing show for the Argentine channel El Trece, an adaptation of the British program All Together Now.

 In 2023, after a brief hiatus from television, he was hired by América TV as host, artistic director, and programming manager.
 He currently oversees the production of his own family documentary, Los Tinelli, which is streamed on Amazon Prime Video, and features performances by his entire family.